vippsas/vipps-login-api/login-api-faq.md

 ### Why do I get `The client or its related sales unit or merchant does not exist or is not active`?

-This means that the API credentials are for an MSN (Merchant Serial Number) that does not exist, or is not active.
-This can happen if the organization number has been deactivated at the [Brønnøysund Register](https://www.brreg.no).
+This means that the API credentials are for a Merchant Serial Number (MSN) that does not exist, or is not active.
+This can happen if the organization number has been deactivated.
+For Norwegian business, this happens at the [Business registry](https://www.brreg.no).

 ### Why do I get a CORS error?